dancrew32/zirrow/README.md

 for summaries of each api when you create a new method in `Zirrow.rb` and implement it in the Sinatra app.

 ## How do I use it?

-The following returns search results for this address:
+The following returns search results (json) for this address:

 ```ruby
 @z = new.Zirrow :key => 'myZWSID'